 Controls Hair Fall

-Babool leaves are great to control hair fall and promotes hair growth.
+Babool for hair care is a great way to control hair fall and promote hair growth.
 To avert hair fall, apply the paste of babool leaves on the scalp, let it stay for 15-20 minutes and rinse well with warm water.
 Remember to use a good quality shampoo to wash the hair for a better result.
 Also Checkout: 5 Easy Home Remedies To Control Hair Loss - Infographic

 Enriches Skin Texture